 Birders should abide by the American Birding Association's Code of Ethics (downloads available in English, Spanish, and French).

 Doing so prevents harm to the birds and their habitats, as well as to political relations with the non-birding public, particularly landowners.
 Please respect this code while birding.
 Abiding by the ABA Code of Ethics is part of CFO's Code of Conduct for all CFO events.

 Doing so reduces harm to the birds while allowing you to photograph natural behaviors and share the experience with other individuals who may be in the area.
-When photographing birds, please follow the guidance of the Audubon’s Guide to Ethical Bird Photography and Videography.
+When photographing birds, please follow the guidance of Audubon’s Guide to Ethical Bird Photography and Videography.

 Grouse Lek Ethics

 Perhaps Colorado's single greatest claim to birding fame is its tremendous concentration of grouse leks.
 Birding tours and independent adventurers come in April for the chance to see up to six species displaying at these traditional sites.
 It is not uncommon for some lek parking lots to fill up during peak viewing season.

 In order to ensure the reproductive success of the birds and thus safeguard the spectacle for future generations, it is absolutely essential that you follow these viewing protocols at all leks: